 See the instructions for Part A. Enter all foreignsource business (including manufacturing) income in this part.
-Do not enter foreign-source rental, investment, or other income and expenses reportable in Part C.
+Do not enter foreign-source rental and investment income and expenses reportable in Part C or other income and expenses reportable in Part D.

-Part C - Property and Other Income & Expenses
+Part C - Property Income & Expenses